 You could start your search by using the advanced search function at the online Hawaii MLS – Multiple Listing Service – the real estate listings for Hawaii:

-In and around Waikiki, nice one-bedroom apartments typically start at $1,200 or higher, and two bedroom apartments and very small homes, start at $2,000 or more per month.
-At 400 Hobron Lane in Waikiki, “Eaton Square” (by the Ala Wai Canal) I found a studio with a nice ocean view for $875.
+At 400 Hobron Lane in Waikiki, “Eaton Square” (by the Ala Wai Canal) I found a studio with a nice ocean view for $875 (a long time ago!).
 It had no balcony, and a very small kitchen, but what it did have were excellent barbecue facilities and a large swimming pool on the top of the building which was around 30 stories high.
 We had many friends over at night so it was the perfect arrangement.
 We ended up moving into a bigger unit in the same building.
 We really enjoyed the place.